bajor/ai-tools-i-use-presentation/slides.md

 ---

-I have it as a default website in my private computer, I use it daily instead of a google.
+- I have it as a default website in my private computer, I am addicted to it and use it daily instead of a google - for personal things.
 - 4o model for trivial questions - how to boil egg
-- o3 for more reseach oriented - chain of thought model which evaluates it's own answers
+- o3 - for deeper, more reseach oriented - question.
+Uses chain of thought technique - it evaluates it's own answers and prompts itself to refine response.
-- 15 deep reseach option for non-trivial tasks
+- 15 deep reseach option for non-trivial questions
-- I use it for reseach mostly and to learn myself rathern than from books or youtube videos.
+- I use it for reseach mostly and to learn myself rather than from books or youtube videos.
 I usually code something and ask it for help or to explain some subject when I am stuck.
 - tip - personalize it - tell him that for example you are python coder form poland <SHOW HERE SCREENSHOT> - once it nows that it will give you more tailored answers.
-- can use it just by speaking to it if you're walking somewhere or sth <screnshot from app> or you wanna practice language
+- can use it just by speaking to it and have live conversation.
+Perhaps good for learning foregin langauges.

 ---